- Total population: 41.2 million

 - Started work in Iraq: 2003

-The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.
+- The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster, including the climate crisis, to survive, recover and gain control of their future.

-We first began working in Iraq in 2003, providing humanitarian relief and recovery assistance to the most vulnerable and crisis-affected Iraqis.
-We also have provided emergency support to thousands of Syrians fleeing the civil war that began in 2011.
-The IRC now works in four out of 18 Iraqi governorates—Anbar, Salah al-Din, Ninewa and Kirkuk - with offices in Erbil and Baghdad Governorates.
+- We first began working in Iraq in 2003, providing humanitarian relief and recovery assistance to the most vulnerable and crisis-affected Iraqis.
+The IRC now works in four Iraqi governorates—Anbar, Kirkuk, Ninewa and Salah al-Din—with offices in Erbil and Baghdad Governorates.

 Specifically, the IRC:

 - Provides conflict-affected children with access to sustainable, specialized, holistic and nurturing protective services.
 In 2022, our child and youth protection and development services supported 18,200 people.

 - Supports children in the earliest phases of development through education, positive parenting and mental health wellbeing trainings.
 We also assist the professional development of Iraqi education and healthcare workers through workshops and trainings.
 The Ahlan Simsim program uses beloved Sesame Street characters to connect with children, teachers and caregivers across 15 governorates.
 In 2022, our early childhood development programming services reached 29,012 people.

 - Helps people meet their basic needs and gain economic security through cash assistance as well as income generation and livelihood training activities which promote self-reliance and build resistance to economic shocks.
 In 2022, our economic recovery and development services reached 7,286 people.